 Graphic designers likely will need a host of fonts to support their endeavors.
-The original Photoshop does not come with many — at least not many that will not get repetitive.
+The original Photoshop does not come with many making it quite repetitive.
 These typefaces are the standard print and cursive varieties that may be eye-catching if one uses them properly, but having nothing else to choose from will get dull for artists and clients.
 How can graphic designers do more with their resources?
 Learn how to add fonts to Photoshop.

 How to Add Fonts to Photoshop